v-scornell/MD-100T00-Windows10/Instructions/Labs/0102-Provision a Kiosk using Configuration Designer.md

 7. On the **Set up Device** step, configure the following setting:
    - Under **Device name**, type **Kiosk-%RAND:2%**.

-8. On the **Set up network** step, select the switch next to disable this step.
+8. On the **Set up network** step, select the switch to disable this step.

    > The lab environment does not have Wi-Fi capable virtual machines and will be disabled for this scenario.